What is business energy?

 The ‘per kWh’ rate shows you how much you will pay for every unit you use.
 That’s why you should have an idea of how much energy your business uses in a year or month.
 It’s much easier to compare prices if you know this.

-This is how average kWh rates were looking for businesses of different sizes at the end of 2020:
+This is how average kWh rates were looking for businesses of different sizes in the first quarter of 2021:

-Average business gas and electricity prices in the UK for Q4 2020.
+Average business gas and electricity prices in the UK for Q1 2021.
 Data taken from the Department for Business Energy and Industrial Strategy’s quarterly energy prices report.

 So what does this actually mean for you?
 How much can you expect to pay for your annual business energy bills?